 Liberty Public Market is a foodie’s dream come true.
 With independent food vendors as well as artisan shops, the market is a favorite of San Diego foodies.

 It’s also among the newer spots in San Diego’s food scene since opening in 2016.
-The market is open seven days a week, so whether you’re looking for a quick bite or a leisurely meal, you can find it here any day.
+The market is open seven days a week.

 The market is located inside Liberty Station’s oldest barrack that once housed San Diego’s naval training camp.
-So while you’re enjoying your tasty lunch, you can revel in knowing you’re in a historical place.
+So, while enjoying your tasty lunch, you can revel in knowing you’re in a historic place.

 18. See the Stars at the Fleet Science Center